Beaumont Shopping Centre: Stores

-Tesco Extra is the anchor tenant of the shopping centre located on the Bradgate Mall and features Tesco Phone Shop and Tesco Opticians.
+Tesco Extra are the anchor tenant of the shopping centre located on the Bradgate Mall and features Tesco Phone Shop and Tesco Opticians.

 Beaumont Market

-The centre has an outdoor market area which opened in 1984.
-The market is open from Wednesday to Sunday.
-The main area is under cover and has over 60 stalls with a wide range of products on sale such as fruit and vegetables, games and DVDs, household items and general bric-a-brac stall.
-There is also usually a butchers van.
+The centre had an outdoor market area which opened in 1984.
+The market was open from Wednesday to Sunday.
+The main area was under cover and had over 60 stalls with a wide range of products on sale such as fruit and vegetables, games and DVDs, household items and general bric-a-brac stall.
+There was also usually a butchers van.
+The market was closed and demolished in 2025.
+The area has since been used to host “Beaumont Beach”, a kids play area with a large sand pit, trampolines and other temporary play structures.

-A car boot sale for used goods was held in the car park located next to the market area on Sundays between March and November although it was ceased as a result of the Covid-19 pandemic.
+A car boot sale for used goods was held in the car park located next to the market area on Sundays between March and November although it was ceased as a result of the COVID-19 pandemic.

 Other

 Both Matalan and Buzz Bingo are located across the road but neither is officially part of Beaumont Shopping Centre.

 Public transport

-Beaumont Shopping Centre has a purpose built bus terminus that has seven stands served by a number of buses which run into and around the outskirts of Leicester.
+Beaumont Shopping Centre has a purpose-built bus terminus that has seven stands served by a number of buses which run into and around the outskirts of Leicester.

+Centrebus provide services UHL (Hospital Hopper), Orbital 40 and route 154.

+First Leicester provide services: 14A, 25, 26, 54 and 74 which all operate into Leicester City Centre.

+A new Park and Ride (P&R) hub is due to be developed on land north of the shopping centre with construction planned for late 2024.
+However the development of this is uncertain as original plans proposed in 2021 for a P&R and a bus lane corridor connecting the bus terminus and the neighbouring village of Anstey failed to come to fruition.